 Lactoferrin and our immune system

 Our immune system is our protector.
 Day by day.
 We inhale poisons and we also absorb many pollutants through our skin.
-Our immune system rushes to help and regulates before damage can occur.
+Our immune system rushes to the aid and regulates before it can cause damage.
 As long as we take good care of ourselves, our immune system can defend us.

 But more and more people suffer from autoimmune diseases, intolerances, inflammation of any kind.

 Our immune system has to deal with many challenges such as environmental stress or daily stress.
 We do not move much less in the fresh air than our ancestors, and also in terms of nutrition, we do not always provide ourselves with the nutrients that really need.